Metabolix/HackBGRT/README.md

 ## Summary

 When booting on a UEFI-based computer, Windows may show a vendor-defined logo which is stored on the UEFI firmware in a section called Boot Graphics Resource Table (BGRT).
-It's usually very difficult to change the image permamently, but a custom UEFI application may be used to overwrite it during the boot.
+It's usually very difficult to change the image permanently, but a custom UEFI application may be used to overwrite it during the boot.
 HackBGRT does exactly that.

 ## Usage